The Dragon Tamers - Cover

 Dreary and dull, perhaps it was the hunger clouding her judgment, but she thought she could use the thickening fog to hide her while she attempted to at least catch a glimpse of Randel.
 That seemed like it would work in her favor.
 Surely she’d notice such a massive animal, even in this.

 Her hatchling still slept.
 Figuring he would be a problem, she slipped away and walked for some time within sight of the road.
-Thankfully, no one else was on the road at this damp hour.
+Thankfully, the damp hour ensured it was deserted.

 At last, out of the mist around the trees, she could see the buildings.
 There were only 3, several stories each, and a great field behind them that vanished into the vapor.
 Dragons snorted and chatted with each other where she could not see them.

 Sneaking closer, she was hoping to see more of the field, perhaps the tell tale signs of a Tunk’ta buried in the ground.
-The fog was simply too dense and wandering blindly through a field with War dragons didn’t sound like a smart idea, even as a Tamer.
+The fog was simply too dense and wandering blindly through a field with War dragons seemed far from a smart idea– even as a Tamer.
 If nothing else, they would give her away with their curiosity.

-She gasped at a presence behind her but before she could turn, a large hand gripped her loose ponytail, wrapping it around before jerking her up and slamming her against the wall as hard as her hearts slammed into her ribs.
+A presence behind her caused her to gasp, but before she could turn, a large hand gripped her loose ponytail, wrapping it around before jerking her up and slamming her against the wall as hard as her hearts slammed into her ribs.
 She heard the cock of a gun.
-Not knowing her bounty required her alive, her breath caught with another gasp when she felt the cold of the metal next to her temple.
+Not knowing her bounty required her alive, her breath hitched, her chest tightening when she felt the icy press of the metal against her temple.

 “Just my lucky day,” the soldier started eagerly before taking a deep sniff and chuckling.
 “They were right.
 Elves do have a smell.”
 Letting go of her hair, he twisted her arms back to bind them, his solid body holding her still.
 “You’re under arrest, traitor.
 Don’t try anything.
 My dragon hasn’t eaten today, and I’m not that attached to the bounty.”

 Marched to another building and shoved through the door into a communal eating area, all eyes turned to her before there was a flurry of activity.
-Taken to a metal cage in the last building, the lieutenant was atwitter about the money they would all receive.
+Taken to the last building, she was forced into a small metal cage in the middle of the room, cuffed to the bars.
+Two guards were commanded to remain with her while the rest went back to their common house, the lieutenant atwitter about the money they would all receive.

 The standing guard reached for his sword when the air shimmered with intense heat, making him cough and cover his mouth and nose.
-A ribbon of thick liquid fire spewed across the walls, chemically ballooning into a roiling inferno that crawled along the ceiling.
-The wood caught flame immediately, causing the humans to cry out in panic.
+A ribbon of viscous liquid fire spewed across the walls, chemically ballooning into a roiling inferno that crawled along the ceiling.
+The wood caught flame immediately, causing both soldiers to cry out in panic.

 The hatchling rushed to the cage.
 His serrated teeth were no match for the metal, and he growled in frustration.
 When he heard one of the guards approach, he whipped around, snarling at them, the air growing hot enough to shimmer again.
-Glancing at each other, they decided back up was in order, fleeing out the door while the smoke grew thicker.
+Glancing at each other, they both decided backup was in order, fleeing out the door while the smoke grew thicker in the room.

 Running up a familiar hill, Jasper let out a shrill whistle.
 “Time to go, Randel!
 Now, buddy!”

-The ground shuddered as the dragon rose.
-He sniffed the air curiously but obeyed when Jasper indicated for him to walk away from the smoke.
+The ground shuddered under their feet as the dragon rose.
+Though he sniffed the air curiously, he obeyed when Jasper commanded him to walk away from the smoke.
 As he went, Randel rumbled to the lush mountain that had been beside him.
 The other male lifted his head to reply and watch them leave.

-Together, they watched the fire spreading by the surreal ribbon of deep crimson dancing in the thick smoke that mingled with the fog.
+Together, they watched the fire spreading by the surreal ribbon of deep crimson dancing in the thick, black shroud that mingled with and devoured the fog.
 Thankfully, the blaze seemed to be headed towards the river and far behind them.

 “You know,” Jasper said grimly, “the Serpents’ Law told us not to mess with dragon genetics.
 I fear we’ve had a hand to play in something very terrible for this world, S’re.”